Deepak1520/Real-Time-Speech-Transcription/TECHNICAL_OVERVIEW.md

 - Uses `small.en` model for English transcription
 - Optimized for CPU with int8 quantization
 - Multi-threaded processing (8 CPU threads, 4 workers)
+- The backend supports selecting different Whisper model sizes (`small`, `medium`, `large-v1`, `large-v2`, `large-v3`) depending on your hardware capacity and accuracy needs.
+- For local or low-resource environments, use `small` for fast, lightweight transcription.
+- For cloud or high-resource environments (with GPU/large RAM), you can uncomment and use larger models for better accuracy and translation quality.
+- Model selection and compute settings (CPU/GPU, quantization, threads) can be configured in `server/main.py` and `server/main_whispercpp.py`.
+- Trade-off: Larger models provide higher accuracy and better translation, but require more memory, compute power, and longer load times.

 **Audio Processing Pipeline**:
 - **Chunk Size**: 300ms chunks (4,800 samples at 16kHz)